 Admission to graduate study is a two-tier process.
-When all necessary documentation has been received, a preliminary evaluation is done in the Office of Graduate Admissions prior to sending the application to the department to which the student has applied.
-Departmental staff perform these evaluations, and they may take several days.
+When all necessary documentation has been received, a preliminary evaluation is done in the Office of Graduate and Professional Studies prior to sending the application to the department to which the student has applied.
+Departmental staff perform these evaluations, and they may take up to one week.
 Incomplete applications are not forwarded to the academic departments.
 The application admission evaluation is based on the student's prior academic record.
-After reviewing the completed application, the department forwards a written admission decision to the Office of Graduate Admissions as to whether or not the student should be admitted to degree status.
-The Office of Graduate Admissions then notifies the student in writing of the university's decision.
+After reviewing the completed application, the department forwards a written admission decision to the Office of Graduate and Professional Studies as to whether or not the student should be admitted to degree status.
+The Office of Graduate and Professional Studies then notifies the student in writing of the university's decision.
 Students are strongly encouraged to retain their admission letter for future reference.
 The term for which the applicant is admitted is stated in the official admission letter prepared by the graduate school.
+If a student does not register for classes in the term in which he/she was admitted, a change of term request must be submitted to the department.
+Some departments restrict admissions to fall term and/or may require reapplication.